01 December to 17 December

-The Oxford Christmas Market is scheduled to return to the heart of the city on beautiful and historic Broad Street in 2022, and we hope that the city of dreaming spires will again be filled with festive joy.
+The Oxford Christmas Market is scheduled to return to the heart of the city on beautiful and historic Broad Street in 2023, and the city of dreaming spires will again be filled with festive joy.

 With the sound of choirs singing Christmas carols, market traders offering unusual and handmade gifts, colourful decorations brightening wooden stalls and the aroma of mulled wine and cinnamon drifting in the air – a visit to the Oxford Christmas Market is a truly magical Christmas experience.